Meditative Layers of Consciousness in Jain Meditation

 Further, I think it is problematic to use the nuanced articulations of yoga practice that we find in yoga scriptures as diagnostic tools for one’s progression.
 If one over assesses one’s attainment, arrogance is the result, which countermands spiritual progress.
 If one under assesses one’s ability, one may create misunderstanding of the process, and one might become disillusioned or frustrated when one does not adequately account for one’s own progress.
 Rather, these types of articulations are mostly heuristic in the sense that they are best used to articulate spiritual ideals towards which one can then direct oneself, while accounting for one’s current inability to understand the full ramifications of such articulations.
 It is most important that the aspiring yoga practitioner continues a regular, discipline—and most importantly, enjoyable—daily practice largely unattached to one’s progression.
 After many years of this, retrospectively, one’s progress will become apparent, but it must not become a source of egotistical pride which is the danger that progress in any field of life contains.

 Cogen Bohanec, MA, PhD currently holds the position of Assistant Professor in Sanskrit and Jain Studies at Arihanta Institute where he teaches various courses on Jain philosophy and its applications.
 He received his doctorate in Historical and Cultural Studies of Religion from the Graduate Theological Union (GTU) in Berkeley, California where his research emphasized comparative dharmic traditions and the philosophy of religion.
-He teaches several foundational self-paced, online courses based in Jain philosophy, yoga, ecology, languages, and interfaith peacebuilding, including:
+He teaches several foundational self-paced, online courses based in Jain philosophy, yoga, ecology, languages, and interfaith peace-building, including: